 Within registered plans of subdivision, further lot creation shall generally be prohibited in order to maintain the intended density and character of the development.
-Individual consents for residential purposes may be considered in accordance with the Infill Development policies of Community Living Area designation (Section B3.1.5).
-Section B2.15.
+Individual consents for residential purposes may be considered in accordance with the Infill Development policies of Section B2.15.